What Is the Catalytic Converter and What Does It Do?

 Where is the Catalytic Converter?

 Your converter is part of your exhaust system.
-It’s located between your headers and your muffler.
+It’s located between the intake manifold and your muffler.
 The exact configuration depends on the make and model of your vehicle and the exhaust system setup.
-Some vehicles with dual exhaust systems use two catalytic converters, while most use a single converter for one or two exhaust pipes.
+Many vehicles today have multiple catalytic converts, as do any vehicles with dual exhaust, or partial dual exhaust as most V6 and V8 engines are.

 Harmful Emissions It Converts